 The system of financial support to families with children provides for tax deductions, subsidized children’s meals in pre-school facilities, discounts on textbooks and tutorials.
 Local authorities use local budgets to support families with many children and one-parent families.

 The state provides all-round support to talented youth and students.
 The Special Fund of the President of the Republic of Belarus to Support Talented Youth has no analogues in the CIS.

-Belarus pays special attention to residents who have inadequate social infrastructure, transport services, consumer services.
+Belarus pays special attention to rural residents who have inadequate social infrastructure, transport services, consumer services.